LlewBach/aj-builder/README.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

 This website is for educational purposes only.
 I originally planned to make this site for a real builder, but due to poor responsiveness, I've made it for an imaginary handyman.

+In order to avoid confusion while looking at the git pushes, I need to explain the naming history of this document.

+The original README I wrote was not fit for purpose so I created README2.
+I then turned the original README into a 'Build Log' and renamed it that.
+The Build Log contains the bulk of the original README I wrote.
+I then created README2, which I later renamed 'README'.

 ## UX